ugovaretto-blogs/bwv1079/_posts/2021-09-30-local-functions.markdown

 [PImpl](https://en.cppreference.com/w/cpp/language/pimpl) idiom but hiding even the instance address.

-Pre-allocating memory and populating the local store with instances and returning such instances at creation time allows to avoid allocations at run-time.
+Pre-allocating memory and populating the local store with instances, and returning such instances at creation time, allows to avoid allocations at run-time.

 Smart pointers and lock guards can be employed to allow the use of `static`